bakayu/reaper/README.md

 ## Usage

-Use the utility with the following commands:
+Use the utility with the following commands: (make sure to add the path to the binary to your environment)

 ```bash
 reaper [OPTIONS] <PATTERN> <FILE>